 KEY STRATEGIES AND ACTIONS

-Support and enhance local food markets for greater viability, mitigation, and resilience benefits:
+Strategy 1: Support and enhance local food markets for greater viability, mitigation, and resilience benefits:

 The Vermont Farm To Plate (F2P) strategic plan states that Vermont will face considerable disruption to the local food system and farm viability because of climate change.
 Increasing in-state and regional markets will reduce the risk to large food system disruptions while addressing the needs of lower income communities.
 Implementation of the priorities in the F2P strategic plan is recommended.